 # [...] spec: # Request any scopes other than "openid" that you selected when # creating your GitLab application.
 The "openid" scope is always # included. # # See here for a full list of available claims: # https://docs.gitlab.com/ee/integration/openid_connect_provider.html authorizationConfig: additionalScopes: [ email ] claims: username: email groups: groups # [...]

 To use privately hosted instance of GitLab, you can change the

 apiVersion: idp.supervisor.pinniped.dev/v1alpha1 kind: OIDCIdentityProvider # [...] spec: # Specify your GitLab instance URL. issuer: https://gitlab.your-company.example.com. # Specify the CA bundle for the GitLab server as base64-encoded PEM # data.
 For example, the output of `cat my-ca-bundle.pem | base64`. # # This is only necessary if your instance uses a custom CA. tls: certificateAuthorityData: "<gitlab-ca-bundle>" # [...]

-Now that you have configured the Supervisor to use GitLab, you may want to configure the Concierge to validate JWTs issued by the Supervisor.
+Now that you have configured the Supervisor to use GitLab, you will want to configure the Concierge to validate JWTs issued by the Supervisor.